 Learning to slow down and control your speed is the most important part of skiing, without these skills you can be a danger to yourself and others.
 So how do you slow down on skis?

 Skiers slow themselves by turning right or left in a sequence of parallel turns.
-For new skiers, the best way to slow down is to 1. adopt a pizza stance, 2. make a wedged turn, and 3. traverse sideways rather than directly downhill.
+For new skiers, the best way to control speed is to 1. adopt a pizza stance, 2. make a wedged turn, and 3. traverse sideways rather than directly downhill.
 The fastest way to slow down is to rotate your skis parallel into a hockey stop.

 Pizza / Snowplough